 This camera lens kit comes with three lenses and it has everything you need to start taking professional macro photos like a pro.
 The Macro Lens With A Built-In LED Light comes with an adjustable flashlight, two telephoto lenses and one macro lens with a clip and elastic band.

-Fisheye Lens A fisheye lens allows you to capture images that have a wide-angle view of 180 degrees or more by distorting them into a circular image.
+Fisheye Lens: The fisheye lens allows you to capture images that have a wide-angle view of 180 degrees or more by distorting them into a circular image.
 These are great for capturing expansive landscapes, interiors, architecture, etc.

 Conclusion: If you have any interest in landscape photography, outdoor sports or bird watching, then this photography equipment is for you!
 It’s lightweight, portable and easy to use!